huggingface/hub-docs/docs/hub/spaces-sdks-docker-quarto.md

    The website files are contained in the `src` directory, and the site navigation is defined in `src/_quarto.yml`, try editing these files and either clicking the "Preview" button in VS Code or calling `quarto preview src` from the command line.

 5. Commit your changes and push
-   Your site will rebuild whenever you push new commits to main branch of the space repository
+   Your site will rebuild whenever you push new commits to the `main` branch of your space repository.

 ### Learn about Quarto